List of Marvel Comics characters: K: Krugarr in other media

+Krylar

+Krylar is a character appearing in American comic books published by Marvel Comics.

+Krylar is an assassin on K'ai who works for the warlord Visus.

+Krylar in other media

+Krylar appears in Ant-Man and the Wasp: Quantumania, portrayed by Bill Murray.
+This version is the governor of the city of Axia in the Quantum Realm and has a history with Janet van Dyne.

 Krystalin

 Kubik

 Kubik is a Cosmic Cube who first appears in Tales of Suspense #79 (July 1966), and as Kubik in The Avengers #289 (March 1988).
 The concept was created by Stan Lee and Jack Kirby and refined by Ralph Macchio.
 Kubik (once evolved into humanoid form and now a student of the entity the Shaper of Worlds) returns to Earth when attracted by an anomaly possessing a fraction of its power — revealed to be the robot the Super-Adaptoid.
-The Super-Adaptoid uses its abilities to "copy" Kubik's abilities and banishes the character, intent on creating a race in its own image.
+The Super-Adaptoid uses its abilities to "copy" Kubik's abilities and banishes the character, intent on creating a race in its image.
 The Super-Adaptoid, however, is tricked into shutting down by Captain America.
 Kubik returns and then removes the sliver of the original Cosmic Cube from the Super-Adaptoid that gave the robot its abilities.
 Like all Cosmic Cubes, Kubik possesses the ability to manipulate extra-dimensional energy to alter reality to achieve virtually any effect.
 Upon reaching maturity, a cube takes on humanoid form with its behavior modeled after the individuals who have possessed it.
 Kubik's chest also displays a holographic representation of a Cosmic Cube.

 Shen Kuei

-Shen Kuei, also known as "The Cat", was created by Doug Moench and Paul Gulacy and first appeared in Master of Kung Fu #38-39 (March–April 1976).
+Shen Kuei, also known as "The Cat", was created by Doug Moench and Paul Gulacy and first appeared in Master of Kung Fu #38–39 (March–April 1976).
 He is a freelance espionage operative, and has been both an enemy and ally of Shang-Chi.
 He is a master thief whose skill in martial arts equals Shang-Chi's.
 The meaning of the character's name is both similar and opposite to Shang Chi's name.